 - heavy lifting, strong gripping or twisting actions that make the symptoms worse

-- playing sports, until the tendon has recovered
+- playing any sport until the tendon has recovered

-They may also recommend a nonsteroidal anti-inflammatory (NSAID) cream or gel you rub on your skin.
+They may also recommend an ibuprofen gel to rub on your skin.

 Symptoms of tendonitis

 There are tendons all over your body.
 They connect your muscles to bones in your joints, for example, in your knees, elbows and shoulders.